 We have 17 Members of Parliament (MPs) who are all current students who fulfil their role whilst they continue studying.
 They are:

-School Officers are selected jointly by us and the University, from those students that apply for the position.
-They work at the School level to feed information between Class Reps and the University to make changes that will improve your time studying at HW
+Department Officers are selected jointly by us and the University, from those students that apply for the position.
+They work at the School level to feed information between Class Reps and the University to make changes that will improve your time studying at HW.

 Class Reps are elected by each class group and are the Undergraduate first point of contact if you have an idea for something to change with your course.